UC Davis pepper spray incident: Silent protest; Katehi asked to resign

-On November 19, after holding a press conference, Chancellor Katehi walked out of an administration building and was confronted by hundreds of silent demonstrators who lined the sidewalk as she made the three-block walk to a waiting vehicle.
+On November 19, after holding a press conference, Katehi walked out of an administration building and was confronted by hundreds of silent demonstrators who lined the sidewalk as she made the three-block walk to a waiting vehicle.
 Katehi appeared on CNN shortly after, expressing some remorse but ultimately defending her actions.
 She also called for creation of a task force to review the incident and report their findings and recommendations within 90 days.
 Also that evening, the board of the UC Davis Faculty Association issued a statement calling for both the immediate resignation of the Chancellor and an end to police removal of non-violent demonstrators from the campus:

 The UC Davis Faculty Association is an advocacy group representing about 110 active tenured and tenure-track professors (about 4 percent of the more than 2,500 total faculty members at UC Davis).
 The largest faculty group – the Academic Senate – is composed of more than 1,500 tenured and tenure-track professors.
 In addition, there are another 1,000 faculty members on campus made up of adjunct professors, lecturers, University Extension educators and other non-tenure-track academic appointments.
 Linda Bisson, chair of the Academic Senate, called for a faculty investigation, but said she believed that most faculty members wanted Katehi to stay in her post.
 Later, in May 2012, the UC Davis Academic Senate Executive Council censured the chancellor.
 The UC Davis Graduate Student Association (GSA) had earlier censured Katehi on November 30, 2011.

 On November 21, a General Assembly was held on the UC Davis campus.
 That body voted to stage a general strike on Monday, November 28 to prevent a vote by the UC regents on tuition increases.